Silver Fish award

 Who can get a Silver Fish award?

 The application should reflect the nominee's exceptional service, across a wide range of levels in Girlguiding.
-Criteria include:
+Nominees should have:

-• They should’ve made a significant contribution to supporting, motivating, nurturing and developing guiding for both young members and adults.
+• Made a significant contribution to supporting, motivating, nurturing and developing guiding for both young members and adults.
 This should be over a range of roles.
 Please give examples of projects or events that show this.

-• They should be outstanding and an exceptionally high achiever who’s always ready to take on a challenge.
+• Be an outstanding and exceptionally high achiever who’s always ready to take on a challenge.
 They’re someone who makes things happen, and who inspires and motivates people.

 • Demonstrate that they have a clear understanding of the place of Girlguiding within WAGGGS and the world.
 They will have shared this with other members, to increase and strengthen guiding relationships across the global community.